Kaushalmehta18/hackathon-project-Real-Time-Speech-to-Speech-AI-Translator-for-Video-Calls/README.md

       >-> and to remove all the leftovers, go to the path where you have installed it previously and delete the python folder

-     iii. then reinstall the python 3.10 or lower version form the above link
+     iii.
+Then reinstall the python 3.10 or lower version form the above link

-     iv. after installing python, set environment variable
+     iv.
+After installing python, set environment variable

      >-> open command prompt and type `where python`